Advantages of Futures over Stocks

 You are not investing in a company

 This can be both an advantage and disadvantage.
 Buying stock means you become a part owner in the underlying company.
 If that company releases bad news, you risk taking a big loss.
-This is not true of futures, and while they are subject to swings from financial news, there is no underlying company.
+This is not true of futures, and while they are subject to swings from financial news, there is no single underlying company.
 Index futures are based on stock indexes like the S&P 500 and are thus based on a diverse set of stocks.
 Commodity futures, for example, gold, less so, sometimes much less so.

 Well established exchanges